Lee-W/pandoc_resume/markdown/resume.md

 [Rakuten Slice](https://www.slice.com/about)

 * Designed and developed the backend of a data labeling system that automates the interaction between crowdsourcing workers and experts.
 Implemented the system through [Flask](http://flask.pocco.org), achieved test coverage higher than 90% and set up the CI/CD pipeline
+* Built data pipeline through [Airflow](https://airflow.apache.org/)
 * Set up the CI/CD pipeline through Jenkins for existing systems to enhance productivity
-* Built data pipeline through [Airflow](https://airflow.apache.org/)
 * Added test for existing projects to ensure the functionality correctness
-* Cooperate with oversea teams in San Francisco and Ukraine
+* Cooperate with oversea teams in San Mateo and Ukraine

 **Project Manager (Jan 2019 - March 2019)**
 [DLT Lab, National Cheng Kung University](https://dlt.csie.ncku.edu.tw)